lucasarnulphy/devialet-remote/README.md

 There are two ways of using this tool, you can either specify:

-- The Devialet speaker's IP address, if it is fixed.
+- The Devialet speaker's **IP address**, if it is fixed.
-- The Devialet speaker's DeviceId, if the speaker's IP address might change.
+- The Devialet speaker's **DeviceId**, if the speaker's IP address might change.

 ## List